thalentemadlala/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints all the groups of current user
+changes the owner of the file